AssetFetch/spec/spec.md

 When encountering such a link, the client SHOULD apply the referenced material from the MTLX file to the entire mesh.

 ### 8.7.2.
 Handling loose material links (`link.loose_material`)
-This datablock allows references from a component representing a mesh to a loose material described through `role.loose_material_map` datablocks on multiple other components.
+This datablock allows references from a component representing a mesh to a loose material described through `handle.loose_material_map` datablocks on multiple other components.

 When encountering such a link, the client SHOULD apply the referenced material to the entire mesh.